DerrazSofiane/scoring_banking_credit/README.md

 # Credit Scoring Model 💳

-## OpenClassrooms Project 7: Interpretable Machine Learning for Finance
+## Project: Interpretable Machine Learning for Finance

 ### 📋 Project Overview
 Development of an interpretable credit scoring model for "Prêt à dépenser", a financial company specializing in consumer loans.
 The project emphasizes model transparency and fairness while maintaining high predictive performance, featuring a Streamlit dashboard for credit analysts.